qyang-nj/llios/exported_symbol/README.md

 For more details, see the [source code](https://github.com/opensource-apple/cctools/blob/fdb4825f303fd5c0751be524babd32958181b3ed/misc/strip.c#L3944) of `strip` and the [prune_trie](https://github.com/apple-opensource/ld64/blob/e28c028b20af187a16a7161d89e91868a450cadc/src/other/PruneTrie.cpp#L45) method of `ld64`.

-There is one use case that an executable needs to preserve the exported symbol - loading plugins.
+There is one use case that an executable needs to preserve the exported symbol — loading plugins.
 The plugins (`MH_BUNDLE`) is loaded by an executable (`MH_EXECUTE`) and uses the executable's exported symbols.
 One example is that a test runner loads test cases as plugins (see [xctest](../xctest)).
-I can't think of a case that iOS app needs to load plugins at runtime.
+I can't think of a case why an iOS app needs to load plugins at runtime.

 ## Symbol Table
-I'm still puzzled by one question .
+So far I'm still puzzled by one question.
 As I said at the beginning, I was not wrong that pubic symbols are stored in the symbol table, which is a different parts of macho file.
+We can dump the content of symbol table and string table to verify this.
 ```
 $ nm -pg sample.out
 0000000100000000 T __mh_execute_header